Garlic

 Sun:

-Full sun is essential for strong growth and good bulb development.
-Aim for at least 6–8 hours of direct sunlight daily to help garlic produce large, healthy bulbs.
+Full sun supports strong leaf growth and larger bulbs.
+Aim for 6–8 hours of direct sunlight daily.

 Watering: